Shhh... It Happens

 The prodigal son, was the type of young man that wanted to just go out and have fun.
 He wanted all the 'good things' the world has to offer, without the responsibility or regard for the consequences.

-His father was a wise man and knew what his son was like.
+His father was a wise, common sense man and knew what his son was like.
 He knew that he would take off, squander his inheritance and end up in the shit.
 So why did he give it to him and let him go?

 The father wanted him to learn three things.
 To be humble, to know there are always consequences for your actions and that true happiness doesn't lie in worldly things.